The following is the process for submitting an IRB proposal. Please contact the IRB Office with questions at IRB@stedwards.edu.

 If faculty reviewers decide the research protocols are thorough and sufficient, the researcher will receive an IRB Approval Letter signed by the IRB Chair.
 At that point, research may begin.

 If faculty reviewers decide the proposal needs revisions, the IRB Administrator will email the researcher a Revisions Request Letter that will specify the requested changes.
 Researchers will follow the directions in the letter, highlighting any changes in the original documents before re-submission.
 The word REVISED must be included in the names of all re-submitted files.
-Revised documents will be sent to IRB@stedwards.edu.
+Revised documents will be sent by email to IRB@stedwards.edu.

 8. The IRB will review the protocol again after revisions are received.